guidogagl/physioex/docs/train.md

 - `chambon2018`: This experiment uses the [Chambon2018](https://ieeexplore.ieee.org/document/8307462) model for sleep stage classification.
 - `tinysleepnet`: This experiment uses the [TinySleepNet](https://github.com/akaraspt/tinysleepnet) model for sleep stage classification.
+- `seqsleepnet`: This experiment uses the [SeqSleepNet](https://arxiv.org/pdf/1809.10932.pdf) model for sleep stage classification (time-frequency images as input).

 To run an experiment, use the `-e` or `--experiment` argument followed by the name of the experiment.
 For example: